 Hand-picked at our greenhouse

 Arrives as young plant

 DescriptionThere isn't anything quite like the bright blooms of 'Lucky Lemons' Red Hot Poker (Kniphofia).
 Vibrant yellow flower spikes are like sparklers in the garden, blooming from mid to late summer.
 As blooms mature, they turn a creamy yellow, creating spikes with a two-toned effect.
 It’s low maintenance, resistant to deer and disease, and is extra hardy.
 This hardy African native thrives even in zone 5b!
 Plant it in a sunny spot with well-draining soil and enjoy the colorful display.DetailsBotanical name: Kniphofia 'Lucky Lemons' Patent #: PPAF Common name: Red hot poker, torch lily Zone: 5b - 9 Sun exposure: Sun (> 6 hours sun) Height x width: 48" X 36" Flower color: Yellow Foliage color: Green Season of interest: Summer Uses: Accent, Background, Border, Cottage gardening, Foundation planting, Massing, Naturalizing, SpecimenHow To GrowSoil: Any average soil will do, provided it is well-drained Light: Full sun (> 6 hours sun) Water: Average - Easily tolerates drought once established Spacing: 1.5 - 2 ft.
 Fertilizing: Nothing special required.
 If desired, apply a general purpose garden fertilizer in early spring.
 Winterizing: Mulch roots in cold regions for protection Maintenance & pruning: Flowers may be cut for arrangements as desired.
-Deadheading is not necessary but can be done if you prefer the look.
+Deadhead spent flowers by cutting the flower stem at the base.